RAF Boreham

 B-26 Marauders of the 394th Bomb Group at still-unfinished Boreham Airfield, 14 March 1944.

 Martin B-26G-5-MA Marauder Serial 43-34373 of the 587th Bomb Squadron.

 Royal Air Force Boreham or more simply RAF Boreham is a former Royal Air Force station in Essex, England.
 The airfield was always known locally as : "Boreham Airfield".
-The airfield is located approximately 4 mi north-northeast of Chelmsford; about 30 mi northeast of London.
+The airfield is located approximately 4 mi north-northeast of Chelmsford.

 Opened in 1944, it was used by the United States Army Air Forces.
 During the war it was used primarily as bomber and a troop transport airfield for paratroopers.
 After the war it was closed in late 1945.